metrorailings/OwlBlog/content/posts/week-1-insights.md

 Atlanta has a promising defensive line, though they are matching up against one of the league's weaker offensive lines.

+Incredibly bold 4th down call from the Seahawks offensive coordinator.
+For once, Seattle may actually recognize Russell Wilson throwing the ball presents the best chance to win.

 ***

 ## Cowboys @ Rams